tamasso-parec/DRIMS2-2025/README.md

 -   `start.sh`: Starts the container in interactive mode
 -   The `docker` folder contains the Dockerfile to build the DRIMS2 image and a script to build the image for multiple architectures using Buildx.
 -   The `drims_ws` folder is the workspace used to develop new code, mounted on `/drims_ws` inside the Docker container.
-- The *bags* folder is a suppoprt folder to allow bags recordings and see provided data inside the docker container.
+- The *bags* folder is a support folder to allow bags recordings and see provided data inside the docker container.
 It is mounted in your home, under /home/drims/bags in the docker container.

 ## Windows/MacOS
 ROS can work inside docker on Windows and MacOS.
-Unfortunatly USB and network interfaces are not properly mapped from outside the docker container to inside the container.
+Unfortunatly USB and network interfaces are not properly mapped from outside the docker container to inside the container (needed for hands on).
 Therefore if you are not running an Ubuntu system you will require a virtual machine.
 1. Follow the instructions on the Ubuntu website to [configure Virtualbox ](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview)
 2. Once your Ubuntu Virtualbox is running, follow the above steps, like if you were using Ubuntu:
 	  - install docker